e2b-dev/awesome-ai-agents/README.md

 Coding

 ### Description
+GPT Engineer is an AI agent that generates an entire codebase based on a prompt.
 - Model: GPT 4
 - Specify your project, and the AI agent asks for clarification, and then constructs the entire code base
 - Features